Young people matter today and are our future, so our youth work activities are a vital and very successful part of our organisation.

 Weekly Social Club

 For the ninth running year we continue our activities within our Youth Social Club.
-This is a mixed group (boys and girls aged 12-18 years old) which meets every Friday at the Northwest Centre in Grahame Park.
+This is a mixed group (boys and girls aged 12-18 years old) which meets every Thursday at Middlesex University, main reception.

 At the Youth Club, our young people regularly enjoy table football, table tennis and pool.
 We also play outdoor football, run cooking sessions, organise outings, fun psycho-social activities and many other activities of the young people’s choice.